 Amazon workers across the US are refusing to show up for work this week, instead calling in sick to protest alleged failings to protect workers from Coronavirus.
 Workers are taking to public protests, social media, and the press to voice concerns over a lack of protective equipment and other measures.
 The company’s six French distribution centers were closed down by the government this week over similar concerns.

 - More employees means potentially more “bad apples” – hiring at this scale in short time-frames by an overstretched HR team can lead to a less thorough recruitment process.
-A less thorough on-boarding process, as well as more employees, can lead to a higher risk of discrimination, bullying, and harassment internally.
+A less thorough on-boarding process, as well as more employees, can lead to a higher risk of discrimination, workplace bullying, and sexual harassment.
 Organizations hiring at this scale will need to deploy the right tools and resources to their growing teams to ensure the strategy and the culture is communicated effectively.
 Vault Platform provides direct access to the latest policy documents and acts as a channel for employees to voice concerns and ensure HR teams are able to resolve issues more efficiently.

 - Loss of unity and dilution of business values – workplace culture picks up where strategy leaves off and stems from an organization’s ability to communicate its values effectively.
 The rapid speed of hiring and onboarding could lead to a dilution of company values and an ‘integrity vacuum’, where people are unsure how to behave in certain situations.
 Vault Platform provides a safe space for employees to speak up and ask questions or raise concerns so they can feel better supported.